softwaredevelop/mql5/Indicators/MyIndicators/Currency_Strength_Pro.md

 * **`InpSmoothPer`:** The period for the smoothing.
 Default is `5`.
 * **`InpShowPanel`:** Toggles the visibility of the dashboard panel.
 * **Visibility Settings:**
   * **`InpShowUSD` - `InpShowNZD`:** Individual toggles for each currency.
-This allows you to hide currencies you are not interested in, reducing chart clutter and focusing your analysis on specific pairs or groups (e.g., only showing USD, EUR, and JPY).
+This allows you to hide currencies you are not interested in, reducing chart clutter.
+The dashboard will also update to show only the selected currencies.

 ## 5. Usage and Interpretation